-- The group complies with the BCBS principles for sound liquidity risk management and supervision - The group has committed itself to implementation of the updated BCBS guidelines for liquidity risk measurement, standards and monitoring as phased in from 2015 - Our liquidity management processes encompass principles set out by the regulatory authorities in each jurisdiction, namely the SARB and BOM - The risk appetite is clearly defined by the board and each geographic entity must have its own board-approved policies with respect to liquidity risk management - Each geographic entity must be selfsufficient from a funding and liquidity standpoint so that there is no reliance on intergroup lines either from or to other group entities, as such geographic entities have no responsibility for contributing to group liquidity - We maintain a liquidity buffer in the form of unencumbered cash, government or rated securities (typically eligible for repurchase with the central bank), and near cash well in excess of the statutory requirements as protection against unexpected disruptions in cash flows
+- The group complies with the BCBS principles for sound liquidity risk management and supervision - The group has committed itself to implementation of the updated BCBS guidelines for liquidity risk measurement, standards and monitoring as phased in from 2015 - Our liquidity management processes encompass principles set out by the regulatory authorities in each jurisdiction, namely the SARB and BOM - The risk appetite is clearly defined by the board and each geographic entity must have its own board-approved policies with respect to liquidity risk management - In terms of regulatory requirements and the group's liquidity policy, Investec plc (and its subsidiaries) are ringfenced from Investec Limited (and its subsidiaries) (and vice versa) and both legal entities are therefore required to be self-funded - We maintain a liquidity buffer in the form of unencumbered cash, government or rated securities (typically eligible for repurchase with the central bank), and near cash well in excess of the statutory requirements as protection against unexpected disruptions in cash flows

 - Funding is diversified with respect to currency, term, product, client type and counterparty to ensure a satisfactory overall funding mix - We monitor and evaluate each banking entity's maturity ladder and funding gap (cash flow maturity mismatch) on a 'liquidation', 'going concern' and 'stress' basis - Daily liquidity stress tests are carried out to measure and manage the liquidity position such that payment obligations can be met under a wide range of normal and unlikely but plausible stressed scenarios, in which the rate and timing of deposit withdrawals and drawdowns on lending facilities are varied, and the ability to access funding and to generate funds from asset portfolios is restricted.
 The objective is to have sufficient liquidity, in an acute stress, to continue to operate for a minimum period as detailed in the board-approved risk appetite - Our liquidity risk parameters reflect a collection of liquidity stress assumptions which are reviewed regularly and updated as needed.
 These stress factors go well beyond our experience during the height of the recent financial crisis - We further carry out reverse stress tests to identify business model vulnerabilities which test 'tail risks' that can be missed in normal stress tests.
 The group has calculated the severity of stress required to breach the liquidity requirements - The balance sheet risk management team independently monitors key daily funding metrics and liquidity ratios to assess potential risks to the liquidity position, which further act as early warning indicators of potential normal market disruption - The group centrally manages access to funds in both domestic and offshore markets through the Corporate and Institutional Banking division - The maintenance of sustainable prudent liquidity resources takes precedence over profitability - Each major banking entity maintains an internal funds transfer pricing system based on prevailing market rates.

-The treasury function charges out the price of long- and short-term funding to internal consumers of liquidity, which ensures that the costs, benefits, and risks of liquidity are clearly and transparently attributed to business lines
+The treasury function charges out the price of long- and short-term funding to internal consumers of liquidity, which ensures that the costs, benefits, and risks of liquidity are clearly and transparently attributed to business lines and are understood by business line management.
+The funds transfer pricing

-- and are understood by business line management.
-The funds transfer pricing methodology is designed to signal the right incentive to our lending business - The group maintains adequate contingency funding plans designed to protect depositors, creditors and shareholders and maintain market confidence during adverse liquidity conditions.
+- methodology is designed to signal the right incentive to our lending business - The group maintains adequate contingency funding plans designed to protect depositors, creditors and shareholders and maintain market confidence during adverse liquidity conditions.